 Sultry and complicated and scandalously expressive, the orchid has a way of bringing out bee-like behavior in even the most sensible of people.
 (And on the flip side, making bees act a bit like delusion-prone human beings.)
-And friends, did Ryan and I ever swarm swarm swarm last weekend when the 70th Santa Barbara Orchid Show opened its doors.
+And friends, did we ever swarm swarm swarm last weekend when the 70th Santa Barbara Orchid Show opened its doors.
 We drove the hour and a half north of Los Angeles and slid into a colorful — and goodness, fragrant — showground full of some of the most rare and spectacular members of the the Orchidaceae family, and all the people who love, grow and are driven mad (by desire, interest, frustration, you name it) them.

 I read aloud from Susan Orlean’s The Orchid Thief the whole way up the 101.

 Where to even begin?
 Orchidaceae is home to over 22,000 species in 880 genera.
 That’s four times the number of mammal species and twice the number for birds.
 The wild diversity and sculptural (and often quite_uncanny) shapes of many of these (often epiphytic, like air plants) plants famously gave rise to the orchid hunting culture of the Victorian Era, when expeditions would trek deep into faraway forests to bring back rare flowers for collectors to display in their Mayfair drawing rooms.